ltzone/Full-Iso-Recursive-Types/cast_sub/README.md

 | Fig. 5.
 Full iso-recursive elaboration                     | syntax_ott.v | $\Gamma \vdash_e e : A \rhd e' $ | `EquiTypingC` |
 | Fig. 6.
 Reduction rules                                    | syntax_ott.v | $e \hookrightarrow e' $ | `Red` |

-Note, in the formalization of Brandt and Henglein's type equality, unlike the paper, we add a type context and well-formedness check to the rules, to be consistent with the rest of the rules.
+Note, the elaboration rule `ETyp-sub` presented in the paper is a lemma instead of a rule in the Coq formalization, which can be derived from `ETyp-isub` and `ETyp-eq`.

 ## Paper to Proof Table